 More than 40 modules are now available, including modules specific to the prawn and rock lobster fisheries.
 In addition FRDC, with the support of SIA and other industry bodies subsequently established Fishsafe Australia (https://fishsafeaustralia.com.au) a one-stop shop for industry to access health and safety resources.
 This includes providing no-cost assistance to fishers to develop, maintain, and improve their Safety Management Systems, and to learn about new safety equipment.
-Fishsafe also provides establishing the next generation innovation platform for our data, physical infrastructure, and regulatory environment.
+Fishsafe also provides information about incident reporting requirements as well as serious incident summaries.